 Do you like watching TV with friends?
-The coronavirus pandemic has made it harder for friends and fans to watch the latest episodes of their favorite shows together.
-But a new streaming service named Vidgo TV is changing all that.
+Watching your favorite shows with friends is fun, but not always possible.
+A new streaming service named Vidgo TV is changing all that.

 Dive in to all the details in our Vidgo review.

 What is Vidgo TV?

 Vidgo is a social TV streaming platform.
 Since jumping on the scene a few years ago, it’s quickly become a suitable cable alternative and a decent competitor to other streaming platforms like Hulu Live and Sling TV.

 What makes it different is the social sharing features and mobile-first platform it offers.
 If you don’t often watch TV alone or enjoy watching shows on your phone, give Vidgo a try.

 How Much Does Vidgo Cost?

 Vidgo is in the middle of the streaming space with a cost of $69.99 a month for the base plan.
 You can upgrade to the Premium plan for an additional $15 per month.